Haplogroup G-M285: Geographical distribution

 The highest reported concentration of G1 and its subgroups in a single country is in Iran, with next most frequent concentrations in neighboring countries to the west.
 Specifically G1 was found in 5% of 177 samples from southern Iran in one study.
 The same study found G1 in 3% of 33 samples in northern Iran.
 The percentage in the south was almost equal to the percentage of G2, the only region in the world where G2 types were not found to be heavily dominant.
-Earlier studies which found about the same percentages of G in various parts of Iran failed to test specifically for G1.
+Earlier studies that found about the same percentages of G in various parts of Iran failed to test specifically for G1.

 In Turkey, Cinnioglu found 1% of 523 samples of all types belonging to haplogroup G1 and like all available G1 outside Iran G1 was overshadowed by a much larger number of G2 men in the sample.
 All but one of the G1 samples in this study belonged to the further subgroup G1a, and all the samples were from northeastern Turkey.

 A study of Lebanon by Zalloua et al. failed to test for G1, but 26% of 38 G samples had the value of 12 for STR marker DYS392, almost always characteristic of G1.
 These G1 samples represent only 2% of the 587 total Lebanese samples and were well distributed among all religious groups there.

 A broader study of the Levant by El-Sibai et al. also failed to test for G1, but 12% of 17 Syrian G samples had the 12 value at DYS392.
 These G1 samples represent less than 1% of 354 Syrian samples.
 In the same study, 21% of 14 Jordanian G samples had the 12 value.
 These G1 samples represent 1% of 274 Jordanian samples.
 None of 8 Egyptian G samples had the 12 value.